Mycosphaerellales » Mycosphaerellaceae

 Type species: Mycosphaerelloides madeirae (Crous & Denman) Videira & Crous

-Notes: Mycosphaerelloides was introduced by Videira and Crous in Videira et al. (2016) with M. madeirae as type species.
-Mycosphaerelloides resembles mycosphaerella-like species but lacks ramularia-like asexual morph.
+Notes: Mycosphaerelloides resembles Mycosphaerella-like species but lacks ramularia-like asexual morph.
 Mycosphaerelloides has a unique ascospore germination pattern and cultural characters.
 Phylogenetically, Mycosphaerelloides is a distinct genus in Mycosphaerellaceae.
+Molecular markers available for Mycosphaerelloides include ITS, LSU, Actin, BTUB, Calmodulin, GAPDH, Histone, RPB2 and TEF-1.

 About Dothideomycetes